-Syntax #pragma STDC FP_CONTRACT {ON OFF | DEFAULT}

-ON The compiler is allowed to contract floating-point

-expressions.

-OFF The compiler is not allowed to contract floating-point
+Syntax #pragma STDC FP_C ONTRACT {ON OFF DEFAULT} Parameters ON The compiler is allowed to contract floating-point expressions.
+OFF The compiler is not allowed to contract floating-point expressions.

-expressions.

 DEFAULT Sets the default behavior, that is ON.
-To change the default behavior, use the option --no_default_fp_contract.
+To change the default behavior, use the optionno_default_fp_contract.
 Description Use this pragma directive to specify whether the compiler is allowed to contract floating-point expressions or not.
-This directive is required by Standard C.

-Example #pragma STDC FP_CONTRACT ON

-See also --no default fp contract, page 303
+This directive is required by Standard C. Example #pragma STDC FP_CONTRACT ON See also no_default_fp_contract, page 304 svc_number

-svc_number

 Syntax #pragma svc_number=number

-number The software call number
+Parameters number The software call number

-Description Use this pragma directive together with the svc extended keyword.
+Description Use this pragma directive together with thesvc extended keyword.
 It is used as an argument to the generated SVC assembler instruction, and is used for selecting one software interrupt function in a system containing several such functions.

 Example #pragma svc_number=17

 See also Software interrupts, page 85 and Exception functions for 64-bit mode, page 86.